-Choose "Advanced Setup→NAT" menu, you can setup the NAT (Network Address Translation) function for the Router (shown in Figure 4-16).
+Choose "Advanced Setup→NAT" menu, you can setup the NAT (Network Address Translation) function for the Router (shown in Figure 4-18).

-- Virtual Circuit: Enter Virtual Circuit Index that you plan to setup for the NAT function. - > NAT Status: This field shows the current status of the NAT function for the current VC.
-You can go to the previous screen (shown in Figure 4-4) to activate the function. - Number of IPs; This field is to specify how many IPs are provided by your ISP for current VC.
-It can be single IP or multiple IPs.
-We select Multiple to explain.
+- ---- - NAT Status: This field shows the current status of the NAT function for the current VC.
+You can go to the previous screen (shown in Figure 4-6) to activate the function.